s-esna/mean-blogs/README.md

 Update the connection string in your .env file.

 ##### 4.2.
 Populating DB
 (Even though populating the DB with blogs is unnecessary, it is absolutely necessary that we have an admin-superuser.
-This is the only way to set up an admin.)
+This is the way to set up an admin.)

 Navigate back to the server directory:
 `cd ../server`